marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/bistability.md

-F(x, t) is an external pump, which is a monochromatic term detuned from the cavity resonance by a frequency δ, γ is the decay rate of the polaritons, ħ is the reduced Planck constant, m is the effective mass of the polaritons. and g is the strength of the nonlinear interaction.
+F(x, t) is an external pump, which is a monochromatic term detuned from the cavity resonance by a frequency δ, γ is the decay rate of the polaritons, ħ is the reduced Planck constant, m is the effective mass of the polaritons, and g is the strength of the nonlinear interaction.

 Here we define the numerical values of some of the parameters